tfctesting/tfc/README.md

-All persistent user data is encrypted locally using XChaCha20-Poly1305, the key of which is derived from password and salt using [Argon2id](https://github.com/P-H-C/phc-winner-argon2/blob/master/argon2-specs.pdf), the parameters of which are automatically tuned to maximize security according to best practices.
+All persistent user data is encrypted locally using XChaCha20-Poly1305, the key of which is derived from password and salt using [Argon2id](https://github.com/P-H-C/phc-winner-argon2/blob/master/argon2-specs.pdf), the parameters of which are automatically tuned according to best practices.
 Key generation of TFC relies on Linux kernel's [getrandom()](https://manpages.debian.org/testing/manpages-dev/getrandom.2.en.html), a syscall for its ChaCha20 based